 There is one more reason to seek admission to our program: each of our CPE supervisory team members is a distinguished leader in the field of clinical pastoral care.

-We pride ourselves not only on the innovative and exceptional quality of training you’ll receive but also the fact that over the course of four CPE units we include the elements -such as writing a pastoral care theory paper, for example – that are necessary to help prepare each chaplain we for board certification by the College of Pastoral Supervision and Psychotherapy.
+We pride ourselves not only on the innovative and exceptional quality of training you’ll receive but also the fact that over the course of four CPE units we include the elements -such as writing a pastoral care theory paper, for example – that are necessary to help prepare each chaplain we train for board certification by the College of Pastoral Supervision and Psychotherapy.